nikovett/charging-planner/README.md

 ## What makes this different

-**Build once, deliver once, charge unsupervised.** Day-ahead prices are published every afternoon for the following day — that's enough information to plan the entire next charging cycle in one go.
+**Build once, deliver once, charge unsupervised.** Day-ahead prices are published every afternoon for the following day — only information needed to plan the entire next charging cycle in one go.
 The result is a charging profile delivered directly to the charger.
 No further monitoring, no on/off toggling, no always-on process needed.

-**Zero hardware required.** Runs as a GitHub Actions cron job — no server, no hub, no Raspberry Pi.
+**Zero extra hardware required.** Runs as a GitHub Actions cron job — no server, no hub, no Raspberry Pi.
 Day-ahead prices publish on a predictable schedule, making this a natural fit for a cloud cron.
 Local cron works too if preferred.

+**Works with any car.** The planner schedules the charger, not the car.
+No car integration, no brand-specific API, no pairing required.
+Swap cars and nothing changes — the charger infrastructure stays the same and the planner keeps working exactly as before.

+**Modular charger delivery.** Each charger type is a small handler script with a single deliver function.
+A Charge Amps handler is included out of the box — a home automation system, a custom API, or any other target can be added without touching the core planner.

 **Fits any setup, any schedule.** A 3.7 kW charger needs long overnight charging; a 22 kW charger benefits from hunting the cheapest short charging windows wherever they fall.
 Run multiple profiles simultaneously — weekday topup, weekend overnight, each with its own duration, window, mode, and charger — all from one config file.
 Both the preferred charging window and required hours can be configured per day of the week within each profile.